Ottoman invasion of western Georgia (1703): Aftermath

 Western Georgia, albeit not fully conquered thanks to the coup at Constantinople, was left devastated.
-The maritime district around Batumi was irretrievably lost for Guria and the Turkish garrisons were permanently stationed in the Mingrelian fortresses of Poti, Anaklia, and Rukhi along the coastline and in Baghdadi in Imereti's heartland.
-Abashidze confined Giorgi VII, the sultan's Imeretian protégé, in the castle of Kutaisi, but his recovery of power was temporary.
+The maritime district around Batumi was irretrievably lost for Guria and the Turkish garrisons were permanently stationed in the Mingrelian fortresses of Poti, Anaklia, and Rukhi along the coastline and in Baghdati in Imereti's heartland.
+Abashidze confined George VII, the sultan's Imeretian protégé, in the castle of Kutaisi, but his recovery of power was temporary.
 As Abashidze's power was draining, the unity imposed upon western Georgia crumbled.
-By 1707, Giorgi VII succeeded in dislodging Abashidze from Kutaisi, but found himself embroiled in fighting with Mamia Gurieli.
+By 1707, George VII succeeded in dislodging Abashidze from Kutaisi, but found himself embroiled in fighting with Mamia Gurieli.
 Giorgi Dadiani's hold on power also shattered and finally eclipsed under his own son's pressure in 1715.